 In this installment of Mograph Techniques, Ian Robinson shows you how to model and animate a stylized 3D flower that grows and blooms over time, using the combined power of CINEMA 4D and Adobe After Effects.
 You'll start by creating a single flower petal with traditional polygonal modeling techniques.
 Then you'll load the petal into a cloner object, and nest that cloner inside another, resulting in a complete flower with multiple levels of control for animation.
 The second phase is animating the cloners and refining the animation with the Step Effector.
 In the third and final phase, you'll bring the project into After Effects to add animated color effects, transitions, text, and shadows.

-(Music) My name is Ian Robinson, and welcome to Mograph Techniques: Modeling and Animating with Cinema4D Cloners.
-During this course, we'll model and animate a stylized 3D flower.
-Starting off by creating one single flower petal using some traditional polygon modeling techniques.
-Then the real fun begins when we load that one petal into a cloner object and then multiply the complexity by loading that cloner into another cloner.
+- My name is Ian Robinson and welcome to Mograph Techniques: Modeling and Animating with Cinema 4D Cloners.
+During this course, we'll model and animate a stylized 3D flower, starting off by creating one single flower pedal using some traditional polygon modeling techniques.
+Then the real fun begins when we load that one pedal into a cloner object and then multiply the complexity by loading that cloner into another cloner.

 There are currently no FAQs about Mograph Techniques: Modeling and Animating with C4D Cloners.

 Access exercise files from a button right under the course name.